OlegBadunenko/OlegBadunenko.github.io/README.md

 Bank Competition, Financial Stability, and Oil Prices (with Sara Alfaihani and Shabbar Jaffry)

-Multidimensional Analysis for Attainment of Higher Education Goals in South Africa's Public Universities: Access, Quality, Diversity, Success and Efficiency (with Lindikaya Myeki)

 The Trade-off Between and Optimal Levels of Security and Privacy (with Alexandros Apostolakis, Shabbar Jaffry, and Akbar Nasir Khan)

-The Great Recession: Sector, Efficiency, Technological innovation and Capital deepening (with Romain Houssa)

 What does it take to go from public to private?
 Analysis of employment preferences using a survey data (with Mohamed Almannaei and Shabbar Jaffry)

+The Great Recession: Sector, Efficiency, Technological innovation and Capital deepening (with Romain Houssa)

 Deregulation, efficiency and catch-up of Italian public universities (with Gaetano Francesco Coppeta)